Last update Sep 13, 2021

 Mamamap is an application that lists the breastfeeding spaces available to the public in Geneva and elsewhere.
 A “Breastfeeding Space” is an accessible and discreet, non-smoking place where mothers are welcomed and can breastfeed their child confortably.

-Important: A woman can breastfeeding in public everywhere in Switzerland!
+Important: A woman is allowed to breastfeed her child in public everywhere in Switzerland!

 Depending on the region and structure, you will find people who are also trained in breastfeeding counseling.
 In Geneva IMAD, Portal Enfance et maternité is responsable for the parent-children consultations.